 On this foundation of skill, the proposed program will result in additional growth for professionals within the specialized area of Cardiopulmonary Sciences.

 The program will provide cardiopulmonary professionals with a well-rounded general education in the arts and sciences as well as an advanced understanding in the Cardiopulmonary Sciences.
-The Cardiopulmonary Sciences BAS provides career advancement for entry-level health profession practitioners.
+The Cardiopulmonary Sciences BS provides career advancement for entry-level health profession practitioners.
 Students will develop management and leadership skills and gain a broader-based knowledge of healthcare delivery skills.
 The program offers a diverse population of students with innovative educational experiences and opportunities to meet the healthcare needs of the community they serve.
 The program provides a career and educational pathway for cardiovascular technologists and respiratory care professionals who have earned an Associate of Science degree in a related area or who hold comparable certification and licensure to treat patients.

 Program Highlights:

-The BAS in Cardiopulmonary Sciences program includes courses in professional issues, advanced pharmacology, diagnosis and intervention, patient management, research, legal and ethical aspects of healthcare, pathophysiology, leadership, and community health.
+The BS in Cardiopulmonary Sciences program includes courses in professional issues, advanced pharmacology, diagnosis and intervention, patient management, research, legal and ethical aspects of healthcare, pathophysiology, leadership, and community health.
 Courses are offered in a blend of online and traditional formats to accommodate students’ various schedules and learning preferences.
 Students may select from an array of electives to complement their learning.
 Courses are offered for full-time and part-time students.
 The program also provides an excellent basis for continued formal education at the graduate level in the medical, public health, and education disciplines.

 Career Opportunities: